Campus Area Farms

 About

 Campus Area Farms manages 325 acres on 11 small farms in and around the Cornell Campus that are easily accessible for faculty and students.
-Research includes breeding research on popular food crops, such as corn, small grains, potatoes and pumpkins.
-Researchers investigate possible genetic improvements that would make these crops more suitable for growing in New York and other comparable climates.
+The different locations offer a variety of soil types, growing conditions and microclimates.
+Research includes breeding programs on popular food crops, such as tomatoes, small grains, potatoes and pumpkins.
+Researchers investigate possible genetic improvements that would make these crops more pest and disease resistant, more nutritious and delicious, and better suitable for the fast-changing growing conditions in New York and other comparable climates.

 Research project highlights